Señorita Panamá 2010

 Señorita Panamá 2010 was the 27th edition of the Señorita Panamá pageant and 44th Miss Panamá pageant selected to the Miss Universe.
-It was held at the Sheraton Hotel, Ciudad de Panamá, Panama on Thursday 8, July 2010.
+It was held at the Sheraton Hotel, Panama City, Panama on Thursday 8, July 2010.

 About 10 contestants from all over Panamá competed for the prestigious crown.
 Señorita Panamá 2009, Diana Broce of Los Santos crowned Anyolí Ábrego of Veraguas at the end of the event as the new Señorita Panamá.

-Ábrego represented Panamá in the 59th Miss Universe 2010 which was held in the Mandalay Bay Events Center, Las Vegas, Nevada, United States, on August 23, 2010.
+Ábrego represented Panama in the 59th Miss Universe 2010 which was held in the Mandalay Bay Events Center, Las Vegas, Nevada, United States, on August 23, 2010.